 If you are looking for long-term use rather than just short-term performance, always check that changing the chain block's standard parts is possible easily.
 It may seem insignificant now, but wear is inevitable.

 These replaceable parts allow for quick repairs and a quick return to regular operation.
-Standard parts also guarantee easy replacement—if you choose a common chain block with interchangeable spare parts, you can replace them anytime.
+Standard parts also guarantee easy replacement—if you choose a standard chain block with interchangeable spare parts, you can replace them anytime.

 Tip #4.
 Trolley Mounted or Fixed Mounted